Written by

 Human relationships have always been one of the most important parts of our lives.
 Finding the right partner is one of the biggest challenges nowadays.
 The internet and modern technology have revolutionized dating, yet the magic of personal meetings has never lost its significance.

-In the following interview, we discuss the advantages and disadvantages of online and in-person dating.
-Why do people choose one option over the other?
+In the interview below, we talk about what advantages and disadvantages online and in-person dating can have.
+Why do people choose one option, and why the other?

-The conversation reveals how the continuous changes in traditional male-female roles cause confusion in dating processes.
-The dynamics we have carried with us through evolution often lose their relevance today, so people involved in dating often don't know how to gauge their own and the other person's behavior and dating strategy.
+The conversation shows how the constant change in traditional male-female roles has caused confusion in getting to know each other.
+The dynamics we inherited through evolution are no longer valid in many cases today, so people involved in dating often do not know what to compare their own behavior and the other person's dating strategy to.

-These topics might be familiar to everyone.
-However, if you'd like to take something new with you after reading this article, it should be the knowledge of the halo effect.
+These questions may be familiar to everyone.
+But if you want to take something new with you after reading the article, let it be knowledge of the halo effect phenomenon.

-The halo effect is a cognitive bias where the perception of a single positive or negative trait (e.g., attractive appearance, friendly behavior) extends to other unrelated characteristics.
+The halo effect is a cognitive bias in which the perception of a single positive or negative trait or moment (for example, attractive appearance, friendly behavior) extends to the evaluation of other, unrelated traits.
 This phenomenon often happens unconsciously and can influence people's opinions and decisions.
-It can have a particularly significant and harmful role in the online world, where we often rely on small pieces of information about others, and we can never be sure about their accuracy, yet we are capable of crafting entire personalities and life stories from them.
+It can play a particularly big and harmful role in the online world, where we often only learn a little about the other person, and can never be sure whether that information is true, yet we are able to invent whole personalities and life stories from it.

-So, just because he brought a single rose on the first date doesn't mean he's reliable, and just because he wasn't late for the first date doesn't mean he's a precise person.
-Stay alert, whether you're dating in person or online! 🙌😎
+So just because they brought a single rose to the first date, it doesn't necessarily mean they're trustworthy, and just because they weren't late for the first date, it doesn't necessarily mean the other person is punctual.
+Stay sharp, whether you're meeting in person or online! 🙌😎

 Share on Facebook